The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Average page load time

-Monitors the average and maximum page load times for your frontend routes in seconds.
+Monitors the average and maximum page load times for your environment's routes.

-Note that this metric requires the presence of the web-performance.min.js script that is included in Gadget applications by default to work.
-If that script has been removed, this metric will not be available.
+This metric requires the web-performance.min.js script, which is included in Gadget applications by default.
+If this script has been removed, page load timing data will not be available.

 Shopify